SIU Participation in SBIR/STTR Programs (All Campuses)

 About SBIR/STTR

-The federally funded Small Business Innovation Research (SBIR) and Small Business Technology Transfer (STTR) programs encourage domestic small businesses to engage in research and development that has the potential for commercialization.
+- The federally funded Small Business Innovation Research (SBIR) and Small Business Technology Transfer (STTR) programs encourage domestic small businesses to engage in research and development that has the potential for commercialization.
 Competitive grants are made directly to the small business.
-The two programs share the same three phases.
+The two programs share the same phases unless noted below.

 - In Phase III, which is not federally funded, the small business concern pursues commercialization based on its successful Phase I/II research and development activities.